Home » Our People » Profile

 Sam Rossi is a passionate education leader with a strong track record in delivering innovative health and wellbeing programs that empower students to thrive through active, engaging learning experiences.

-Russell is currently the Vice President of ACHPER Australia.
-He has been a member of ACHPER since 1975 and was awarded Life Membership in 2006.
+Russell is the President of ACHPER Australia, now leading the organisation following the outstanding tenure of Dr. Sue Whatman.
+Russell has been a member of ACHPER since 1975 and was awarded Life Membership in 2006.

 He has been a lecturer in Physical Education and Health at Flinders University since 1990.